 Go to Filter > Blur > Average.

 Every color has a different effect in our subconscious mind.
 You can read more in the section about the psychology of color in the original color theory tutorial I published.

 2.3 Other Tools

-In most cases, Adobe Color and Photoshop are sufficient for the purpose of color analysis.
+Personally, Adobe Color and Photoshop are more than enough for the purpose of color analysis.

-If by any chance you feel you need more in-depth analysis, there are paid software you can explore.
-BabelColor is a software dedicated for color analysis that can do more than what we have discussed.
+If by any chance you feel you need more in-depth analysis, there are paid software you can certainly explore.
+BabelColor is a software dedicated to color analysis.
+It does more than what we have discussed above.